 Sygnia’s advice is based on four workstreams:

 - Identify vulnerable assets – one of the main challenges in addressing Log4Shell is figuring out which applications are vulnerable.
-Mapping the Log4Shell attack surface is key to correctly prioritize mitigation activities.
+Mapping the Log4Shell attack surface is key to correctly prioritising mitigation activities.

-- Remediate vulnerable applications – patching vulnerable applications or specifically blocking vulnerable feature in log4j library.
+- Remediate vulnerable applications – patching vulnerable applications or specifically blocking vulnerable features in the log4j library.

-- Reduce the attack surface – blocking attackers’ ability to reliably exploit the vulnerability, even if it still exists in the environment.
+- Reduce the attack surface – blocking attackers’ ability to exploit the vulnerability reliably, even if it still exists in the environment.

-- Enhance visibility – it’s possible to identify attackers exploiting Log4Shell in your environment, however some configuration changes may be required to facilitate detection and investigation of such attempts.
+- Enhance visibility – it’s possible to identify attackers exploiting Log4Shell in your environment.
+However, some configuration changes may be required to facilitate the detection and investigation of such attempts.

 Sygnia’s report provides step-by-step guidance on the technical steps required within each workstream.